-According to the World Health Organization, Southeast Asia and South Asia have significantly fewer doctors, nurses and midwives per capita than developed nations.
-These regions also have limited access to specialty services, making it challenging for many communities and residents to obtain specialty care for complex or chronic conditions, such as mental health illnesses, tuberculosis, HIV, hepatitis C and diabetes.
+According to the World Health Organization, countries in Southeast Asia and South Asia have significantly fewer doctors, nurses and midwives per capita than developed nations.
+These regions also have limited access to specialty services, making it challenging for many communities and residents to obtain specialty care for complex or chronic conditions, such as mental health illnesses, tuberculosis, HIV, hepatitis C, cancer and diabetes.

 PARTNERSHIP WITH PROJECT ECHO®

-To help build healthcare capacity and expand access to specialty care for complex or chronic conditions among underserved populations in Asia, our company’s Foundation has launched a new partnership with Project ECHO (Extension for Community Healthcare Outcomes) through a $7 million commitment over five years (2017–2021) to expand the replication of Project ECHO in India and Vietnam.
-The ECHO Model™ provides the necessary knowledge and tools to healthcare providers in their own communities so they can become a critical frontline healthcare workforce while maintaining responsibility for managing their complex patients.
-Primary care providers and CHWs trained through the ECHO model can together provide care that is safe and effective, thereby increasing access to high-quality healthcare in these remote communities.
+To help build health care capacity and expand access to specialty care for complex or chronic conditions among underserved populations in Asia, our company’s Foundation established a new partnership with Project ECHO (Extension for Community Healthcare Outcomes) through a $7 million commitment over five years (2017–2021) to expand the replication of Project ECHO in India and Vietnam.
+The ECHO Model™ provides the necessary knowledge and tools to health care providers in their own communities so they can become a critical frontline health care workforce while maintaining responsibility for managing their complex patients.
+Primary care providers and CHWs trained through the ECHO model can together provide care that is safe and effective, thereby increasing access to high-quality health care in these remote communities.

-Project ECHO is a tele-mentoring model that links multidisciplinary medical specialist teams at an academic hub with multiple primary care providers (PCPs) through virtual teleECHO™ clinics around the world.
-These clinics allow experts to mentor and share their expertise via case-based learning across a virtual network, training PCPs to treat patients with complex conditions in their own communities.
+Project ECHO is a tele-mentoring model that links multidisciplinary medical specialist teams at an academic hub with multiple primary care providers (PCPs) through virtual teleECHO™ programs around the world.
+These programs allow experts to mentor and share their expertise via case-based learning across a virtual network, training PCPs to treat patients with complex conditions in their own communities.

 - Further develop ECHO superhubs (training sites) in India to provide technical assistance for ECHO projects throughout Southeast and South Asia